mookkiah/mahendran/_posts/2023-12-30-aws-workspaces.md

 - The WorkSpaces service requires a minimum of two subnets to operate, each in a different Availability Zone (AZ).
 - PCoIP (port 4172) --> PC over IP
-- WSP (port 4195) --> WorkSpaces Streaming Protocol
+- WSP (port 4195) --> WorkSpaces Streaming Protocol - now as Desktop Cloud Visualization(DCV)
 - Client applications use port 4172 (PCoIP) and port 4195 (WSP) for pixel streaming to the WorkSpace and ports 4172 and 4195 for network health checks
 - A WorkSpace bundle is a combination of an operating system, and storage, compute, and software resources